 The idea that you could retire early, that is to say before you were in your 60s, has been around for centuries.
-This History of F.I.R.E. published on Rockstar Finance is a great look back at how it's morphed.

 The earliest FIRE bloggers, or FI/ER if you want to stay true to the acronym, started in the mid-2000s just prior to the Great Recession but after coming out of the depths of the dot-com boom.
 I remember some of them from back when I started my first personal finance blog Bargaineering.
 Some, like Early Retirement Extreme, still exist and are going strong.